-1.6 Organization of the Town Plan: The Coastal Act mandates that each local government shall the County of Mendocino-prepare a Local Coastal Program ("LCP") for that portion of the coastal zone within its jurisdiction to the coastal zone within its jurisdiction to changing coastal resources conditions.
-(LCP land use plan), and to keep it current in relation to changing coastal resources conditions.
+1.6 Organization of the Town Plan: The Coastal Act mandates that each local government shall the County of Mendocino-prepare a Local Coastal Program ("LCP") for that portion of the coastal zone within its jurisdiction to prepare and implement the Mendocino Town Plan (LCP land use plan), and to keep it current in relation to changing coastal resources conditions.
 (Public Resources Code Sections 30500(a), 30503, 30510, 30004(a), 30108.5, 30200(a), 30512, 30519(a), 30340.5 et seq., and 30210-30265.5.)
 As required by Public Resources Code Sections 30108.5, 30512(c), and 30512.2(b), the Mendocino Town Plan contains a high level of specificity to set forth the allowed kinds, locations, and intensities of land use within the Town of Mendocino that conform to, and carry out, the Coastal Act conservation and development standards in Public Resources Code Sections 30210-30265.5, to the extent necessary to meet the State goals for the coastal zone in Public Resources Code 30001.5 in the Town.

-The updated Mendocino Town Plan therefore (a) identifies planning issues specific to the Town, (b) describes the various land use and coastal resource components within the Mendocino Town Plan area, (c) establishes required policies and actions that address the planning issues and provide for balance to protects significant coastal resources, and (d) provides for implementation of these policies and actions through the conformed updated [N] Mendocino Town Zoning Code and [N] Mendocino Town Zoning Map.
+The updated Mendocino Town Plan therefore (a) identifies planning issues specific to the Town. (b) describes the various land use and coastal resource components within the Mendocino Town Plan area, (c) establishes required policies and actions that address the planning issues and provide for balance to-protects significant coastal resources, and (d) provides for implementation of these policies and actions through the conformed updated [1] Mendocino Town Zoning Code and [1] Mendocino Town Zoning Map.